 When selecting a distribution source, consider the speed and reliability of your network, the frequency with which installations are performed, and the amount of software that will be installed.
 If disk space is available and the network is fast and reliable, consider creating a centralized distribution directory on an installation server.
-A centralized directory is particularly useful if users perform their own installations or if the availability of the server's CD-ROM drive is subject to interruption.
+A centralized directory is particularly useful if users perform their own installations, or if the server's CD-ROM drive is unavailable.

-When you are installing software on one or two target systems and the targets contain local CD-ROM drives, using a locally mounted distribution CD is often the most efficient distribution source, particularly if your network is slow and you plan to install a considerable amount of software.
+When you install software on one or two target systems and the targets contain local CD-ROM drives, a locally-mounted distribution CD is often the most efficient distribution source, particularly if your network is slow and you plan to install a lot of software.
 For any target that is not equipped with a CD-ROM drive, the distribution source must be a remote CD-ROM drive or distribution directory (see Figure 1-2 on page 9).